 The Two Types of Application Software: General Purpose Applications and Custom Software

-General purpose and custom software are the two major categories of application software.
+General purpose applications and custom software are the two major types of application software.
 General purpose applications, which are sometimes referred to as 'off the shelf' aplications are designed as feature-full packages while custom software is tailor-made for a client.

 Applications or just apps, are end-user software which contain basic to advanced sets of digital tools, designed for productivity tasks such as arithmetic summation and text editing.
 They are at the end of the software queue because they enable users to accomplish complex to simple tasks as desired.

 Most application software are designed to run on three popular platforms: desktops, mobiles, and browsers.

 Applications for Desktops and Mobiles

 Up until recently, application software were meant to be used on computer desktops, but with the extensive adoption of mobile devices and internet, trends in software implementations have demanded that apps also become mainstream.

 The trend for developers is thus to create two to three versions of applications to install on mobile, web and desktop platforms.

 Applications on desktops usually have plenty of room and features, while apps for mobile are functionally squeezed down.
 Browser optimization in mobiles requires that just a minimal of features load, in order not to eat away on resources and battery life.

 Except for power users and core professionals, who still need the muscle of traditional computers, smartphones and tablets have become the tools of choice for the majority.